The Chow $t$-structure on the $\infty$-category of motivic spectra: Introduction

-When it is clear from the context, we abuse notation and denote $X(0)$ by $X$.
+When it is clear from the context, we abuse notation and denote $X\{0\}$ by $X$.

-It turns out that $\PM_\MGL(k)$ is an additive ordinary $1$-category, and the mapping set $[X, Y(*)]_{\PM_\MGL(k)}$ is equivalent to $ \MGL^{2*,*}(Y\times X)$.
-This definition of pure $\MGL$-motives coincides with the definition in \cite{nenashev2006oriented} by taking the idempotent-completion of the category of $\MGL$-correspondences.
+It turns out that $\PM_\MGL(k)$ is an additive ordinary $1$-category, and the mapping set $[X, Y\{*\}]_{\PM_\MGL(k)}$ is equivalent to $ \MGL^{2*,*}(Y\times X)$.
+This definition of pure $\MGL$-motives coincides with the definition in \cite{nenashev2006oriented} by taking the idempotent completion of the category of $\MGL$-correspondences.